Latterman: History

-In December of 2011, the band reunited for four shows with the No Matter Where We Go... lineup.
-To coincide with the reunion shows, the band released "Our Better Halves", an unreleased song that was the last thing they ever recorded.
+In December 2011, the band reunited for four shows with the No Matter Where We Go... lineup.
+To coincide with the reunion shows, the band released "Our Better Halves", an unreleased song that was the final recording the band ever did.

 Since 2011, the band has played live sporadically since their break up with having performed a small handful of shows in 2011, 2012, 2016 and 2018.
 2016 saw the release of the self-titled debut from Tender Defender, a band formed by 3/4ths of the band (Canino, Douglas and Schramm).

-The band's singers - Phil Douglas and Mattie Jo Canino currently play in Iron Chic and RVIVR respectively.
+Douglas and Canino currently play in Iron Chic and RVIVR, respectively.

+Musical style and legacy

+Latterman are described as "pop-punk/post-hardcore hybridists" with a sound characterized by high tempos, "aggressive" instrumentation and "shout-singing" vocals.
+Corey Apar of AllMusic explains that Latterman "balances out being tough without being harsh, heartfelt without being emo, and uplifting without succumbing to cheese".
+Their music has been compared to fellow northeast punk rock act Lifetime.

+Vocal duties in the band were shared by guitarist Phil Douglas and bassist Mattie Jo Canino, and their songs often contained political and/or socially conscious lyrics that are said to be positive in tone.
+According to Andrew Sacher of BrooklynVegan, the band's hooks are "built to be shouted by an entire room in unison".